fivdi/pigpio/README.md

  * Digital read and write
  * PWM on any of gpios 0 through 31
- * Servo control on any of gpios 0 through 31
+ * Servo control on any of gpios 0 through 31 (untested)
  * Pull up/down resistors
  * Interrupt handlers